 Thaipusam festival (Tamil Nadu)

-This is the mother of all crazies!.
-Tesang Gin Je, which is celebrated in some southeast Asian countries, has its roots in India as well.
-The only difference it has is, that in India it is known as thaipusam festival.
-Celebrated in the state of Tamil Nadu, thaipusam festival can be defined as a brutal humiliation of human flesh.
-Devotees who take part in this daunting ritual are made to suffer painful piercings of hooks and skewers on their body.
+This is the mother of all crazies!
+Tesang Gin Je, which is celebrated in some Southeast Asian countries, has its roots in India as well.
+The only difference it has is, that in India it is known as the Thaipusam festival.
+Celebrated in the state of Tamil Nadu, the Thaipusam festival can be defined as a brutal humiliation of human flesh.
+Devotees who take part in this daunting ritual are made to suffer painful piercings of hooks and skewers on their bodies.

 [ Read More about Fairs and Festivals in Tamil Nadu ]